daniel-sol/daniel-sol.github.io/index_english.md

 </a>

 <figcaption>
 This is Bertrand Russell.
 Another philosopher.
 He is a hero of mine.
 He was a mathematician.
 Wrote one of the definitite works on maths, but then went on to become a philosopher.
 I admire that.
 He was not very fond of Rousseau though.
 And lately I have started to think that that says something about him, but also the state of our rational sensemaking of the world.
-I have stolen the photo of him from <a href="https://upload.wikimedia.org/wikipedia/commons/1/18/Bertrand_Russell_photo.jpg">here</a>
+I have borrowed the photo of him from <a href="https://upload.wikimedia.org/wikipedia/commons/1/18/Bertrand_Russell_photo.jpg">here</a>
 </figcaption>
 </figure>